micahbaldonado/Clinical_Translations_Final_Project/README.md

 ### 2. Set Up Your Environment

-You must create a `.env` file in the root of the backend project with your [OpenAI API key](https://platform.openai.com/account/api-keys):
+You must create a `.env` file in the root of the backend project subfolder with your [OpenAI API key](https://platform.openai.com/account/api-keys):

 ```
 OPENAI_API_KEY=your_openai_api_key_here